robier/enum/README.md

 by developer.
 Developer should only use methods defined in the enum class.
 - Keep enum definitions small and specific (do not put multiple concerns to one enum)
 - Do not extend your enumerations, ie. make your enums final.
+- Do not combine different data types of constant values in one enum.
+- Group enum methods together by name, so you have all methods from one name in one spot (use bin/enum to generate DocBlock).

 ### Helper functions